skirienkopanea/skirienkopanea.github.io/_posts/2021-06-26-8-bit-computer.md

         3. Connect one of the outputs, i.e. output Y4, to the \\(\overline{WE}\\) pin of the RAM
         4. Connect one pushbutton terminal to the ground and the other one to the A4 input of the mux
      4. Control logic (clock):
-        1. We don't want to let the control logic trigger an immediate write signal, we want to synchronise that write signal for the next clock cycle, therefore we'll use a NAND gate (\\(\overline{WE}\\)) is inverted tha'ts why we use a NAND gate so that the output is also negated) that takes two signals, the clock pulse and logic signal from "control world".
+        1. We don't want to let the control logic trigger an immediate write signal, we want to synchronise that write signal for the next clock cycle, therefore we'll use a NAND gate (\\(\overline{WE}\\)) is inverted tha'ts why we use a NAND gate so that the output is also negated) that takes two signals, the clock pulse and logic signal from "control word".
 Therefore, insert the NAND gate on the breadboard.
         2. Hookup the power/ground pins of the NAND gate
         3. Connect the output Y1 of the NAND gate to the B4 input pin
         4. Connect the input B1 of the NAND gate to ground/\\(V_{cc}\\) via a jumperwire that we will use as a temporary signal until we build "Control world"